TheOverfloater/pathos-public/docs/shaders.md

 >$invalid_state 2 fogtype 1 2 shadertype 5 19 <br />

 Here, fog is not going to be used with specific shader variations, so it is not compiled by the compiler code.
+The first parameter is the number of determinators to check, and then the determinator name, followed by the range of values deemed to be invalid.
+Then the next determinator follows with the same schema.

+Here is the basic breakdown:
+>$invalid_state *nb of determinators* *determinator 1 name* *range min* *range max* *determinator 2 name* *range min* *range max* <br />

 # Branching:
-Branching itself is defined with a $branch token, followed by a $begin and closed by an $end token.
+Branching itself is defined with a $branch token, followed by $begin and closed by an $end token.
 Here is an example in basicdraw.bss:

 >$branch texture == 1 <br />